The importance of getting enough quality and quantity of sleep is now well understood by research doctors and scientists.

 Sleep is now seen as so fundamental to health that I’m beginning to think that the ability to sleep well is indeed the ‘secret sauce’.

 For example – I get patients who amaze me with their hectic lifestyles.
-Often they are business men and women who charge all over the place, usually on long-haul flights (dealing with jetlag), but somehow managing to cope and look quite well in the meantime!
+Often they are business types who charge all over the place, usually on long-haul flights, dealing with jetlag, but somehow managing to cope and look quite well in the meantime!